Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_domain_combinations.typ

 == The Direct Product

-The simplest way to combine two domains $A$ and $B$ is the *direct product*.
-This corresponds to running two independent analyses and pairing their results.
+Combine two domains $A$ and $B$ via the *direct product*: run two independent analyses and pair their results.

 #definition(title: "Direct Product Domain")[
   Given two abstract domains $A$ and $B$, their direct product $A times B$ is defined as: